 - A. A Permit shall be revoked or suspended if the Town Council finds that: - 1.
 The Permit was issued on the basis of erroneous or misleading information or misrepresentation; or - 2.
-The development or conduct of the activity violates terms or conditions of the Permit.

-- B. If the Director determines there are reasonable grounds for the revocation or suspension of a Permit based on the findings set forth in Section 21.09.040.A, the Director shall set a hearing before the Town Council. - 1.
-Not less than fifteen (15) calendar days prior to the hearing, the Director shall give the permittee written notice of the hearing by certified mail, return receipt requested.
+The development or conduct of the activity violates terms or conditions of the Permit. - B. If the Manager determines there are reasonable grounds for the revocation or suspension of a Permit based on the findings set forth in Section 21.09.040.A, the Manager shall set a hearing before the Town Council. - 1.
+Not less than fifteen (15) calendar days prior to the hearing, the Manager shall give the permittee written notice of the hearing by certified mail, return receipt requested.
 The notice shall state the grounds for revocation or suspension of the Permit and include the date, time, and location of the hearing. - 2.
 The Town Council shall consider revocation or suspension of a Permit at a public hearing.
 The decision of the Council to revoke or suspend a Permit shall be based on the findings set forth in Section 21.09.040.A, above. - a.
-The Director shall provide the permittee with written notice of the Town Council's decision by certified mail, return receipt requested, not later than thirty (30) days following the Council's decision. - b.
-The hearing record shall include - (1) Transcript, audiotape, or videotape record of the hearing. - (2) The minutes of the Clerk, all applications, exhibits, and papers submitted in the Permit application and approval process and the decision of the Town Council. - (3) A copy of the hearing record may be acquired through the Planning Director upon reasonable notice and payment of a fee to cover the costs of duplication of the record. - C. The Town Council's right to revoke or suspend a Permit shall be cumulative to any other remedy provided by law.
+The Manager shall provide the permittee with written notice of the Town Council's decision by certified mail, return receipt requested, not later than thirty (30) days following the Council's decision. - b.
+The hearing record shall include - (1) Transcript, audiotape, or videotape record of the hearing. - (2) The minutes of the Clerk, all applications, exhibits, and papers submitted in the Permit application and approval process and the decision of the Town Council.